sriranjan06/Serenity-Homes/serenity-homes-ui/DevelopmentDocumentation.md

-within the App.jsx file, import BrowserRouter, Routes and Route from react-router-dom within App return, wrap everything in the <BrowserRouter></BrowserRouter> tag, then <Routes></Routes> tag inside <Routes></Routes> list out each page as a <Route path="/" element={<Home />} />
+within the App.jsx file, import BrowserRouter, Routes and Route from react-router-dom within App return, wrap everything in the <BrowserRouter></BrowserRouter> tag, then <Routes></Routes> tag inside <Routes></Routes> list out each page as a <Route path="/" element={<Home />} /> inside the src folder, we create another folder called components create first component Header.jsx, rafce and call the component within the App.jsx file place the <Header /> within the <BrowserRouter> tags but above the <Routes> tag begin designing the Header component. classify as left, center and right structure -> <Header><div> {/* left */} {/* center */} {/* right */} </div></Header>
+left will have the name <h1>Serenity Homes</h1> styled accordingly center will have a <form> within which we have an <input type="text">
+install react icons with npm install react-icons use FaSearch icon now, for the right part of the header/navbar, we create an unordered list <ul> and then list items <li> home, about and sign-in import Link from react-router-dom wrap each of the <li> within a <Link to="/"> tag to ensure that routing takes places in the SPA without loading
+\\